niftynei/glightning/README.md

 ```

 ## Logging as a c-lightning Plugin
 The c-lightning plugin subsystem uses stdin and stdout as its communication pipes.
-As most logging would interfere with normal operation of the plugin `golight` overrides the `log` package to pipe all logs to c-lightning.
+As most logging would interfere with normal operation of the plugin `glightning` overrides the `log` package to pipe all logs to c-lightning.
 When developing a plugin, it is best practice to use the `log` library write all print statements, so as not to interfere with normal operation of the plugin.

 You can override this by providing a logfile to write to via the environment variable `GOLIGHT_DEBUG_LOGFILE`.
 See [plugin debugging](#plugin_debugging).

 ### Plugin Debugging

-`golight` provides a few environment variables to help with debugging.
+`glightning` provides a few environment variables to help with debugging.

 `GOLIGHT_DEBUG_LOGFILE`: If set, will log to the file named in this variable.
 Otherwise, sends logs back to c-lightning to be added to its internal log buffer.